 36252 ostechnix/Swami Vivekananda (Chicago Speech) 452 ostechnix/MultiCD/plugins 44 ostechnix/MultiCD/.git/hooks 4 ostechnix/MultiCD/.git/branches 1012 ostechnix/MultiCD/.git/objects/pack 4 ostechnix/MultiCD/.git/objects/info 1020 ostechnix/MultiCD/.git/objects 8 ostechnix/MultiCD/.git/logs/refs/heads 8 ostechnix/MultiCD/.git/logs/refs/remotes/origin 12 ostechnix/MultiCD/.git/logs/refs/remotes 24 ostechnix/MultiCD/.git/logs/refs 32 ostechnix/MultiCD/.git/logs 8 ostechnix/MultiCD/.git/refs/heads 4 ostechnix/MultiCD/.git/refs/tags 8 ostechnix/MultiCD/.git/refs/remotes/origin 12 ostechnix/MultiCD/.git/refs/remotes 28 ostechnix/MultiCD/.git/refs 8 ostechnix/MultiCD/.git/info 1168 ostechnix/MultiCD/.git 140 ostechnix/MultiCD/maps 2706504 ostechnix/MultiCD 2832056 ostechnix/

 du command as shown below.

-du -h ostechnix/
+$ du -h ostechnix/

 36M ostechnix/Swami Vivekananda (Chicago Speech) 452K ostechnix/MultiCD/plugins 44K ostechnix/MultiCD/.git/hooks 4.0K ostechnix/MultiCD/.git/branches 1012K ostechnix/MultiCD/.git/objects/pack 4.0K ostechnix/MultiCD/.git/objects/info 1020K ostechnix/MultiCD/.git/objects 8.0K ostechnix/MultiCD/.git/logs/refs/heads 8.0K ostechnix/MultiCD/.git/logs/refs/remotes/origin 12K ostechnix/MultiCD/.git/logs/refs/remotes 24K ostechnix/MultiCD/.git/logs/refs 32K ostechnix/MultiCD/.git/logs 8.0K ostechnix/MultiCD/.git/refs/heads 4.0K ostechnix/MultiCD/.git/refs/tags 8.0K ostechnix/MultiCD/.git/refs/remotes/origin 12K ostechnix/MultiCD/.git/refs/remotes 28K ostechnix/MultiCD/.git/refs 8.0K ostechnix/MultiCD/.git/info 1.2M ostechnix/MultiCD/.git 140K ostechnix/MultiCD/maps 2.6G ostechnix/MultiCD 2.8G ostechnix/